quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     ? max_datagram_frame_size: uint64

     ; RFC9287
-    ; can only be restored at the CLIENT!
+    ; can only be restored at the client.
     ; servers MUST NOT restore this parameter!
     ? grease_quic_bit: bool